 Homeschool Tips

-10 Tips for Homeschooling Multiple Ages
+10 Tips for Homeschooling Multiple Ages at Once (From a Mom Who Did It)

 Teaching several kids at once is challenging—but totally doable with these strategies